Cobra800089/troonChecker/Readme.md

 ```
 go get ./...
 ```
-3. Fill in the required Twilio phone numbers and keys
+3. Fill in the required Discord Webhook and discord_role_id of the Discord Role you'd like to @
 4. go run main.go